phamous2day/thedavidpham/README.md

     margin-top: 10%;
     margin-bottom: 2%;
 ```
 * Images on my home page are stretched in Safari browser ... turns out it's how Safari renders height.
-Changed my height values from 100% to "auto" accordingly to this [article](https://css-tricks.com/forums/topic/images-stretched-in-safari-and-chrome/)
+Removed height & min-height 6values for the "grid figure" and "grid figure img" in reference to this [article](https://css-tricks.com/forums/topic/images-stretched-in-safari-and-chrome/)